tmaslon/post-covid-rtg-changes/README.md

 # post-covid-rtg-changes
-Repository for an application, that will be able to identify post-COVID-19 changes from X-rays.
+covidotron is a python package for post-COVID-19 changes identification.